EUROPEANBARGING IS OFFERING 20% OFF FALL 2021 EUROPE RHINE AND MOSEL RIVER CRUISE

 We have many cruise itineraries to offer on the many rivers of Europe – from 3 night to more than 14 nights.
 We have promotions throughout the year on various cruises – so check with us for the perfect cruise.
 888-869-7907 jan@europeanbarging.com

-Visiting French Chateaux from a 5 Night Loire Paddleboat Cruise
+Visiting French Chateaux on a 5 Night Loire Paddleboat Cruise

 Aptly so, Loire may be referred to as France’s Valley of the Kings.
-The French court has been held in different areas within this location on several periods in Loire history.
+The French court has been held in different areas within this location for several periods in Loire’s history.
 Art consequently flourished along this European waterway as well as evidenced by the extensive collection of privately owned works housed in royal chateaus.

-New for 2022 is a 5 day Loire River Cruise aboard the Loire Princess – a 88 passenger paddle boat, cruising round trip Nantes, in addition to the current 6 day cruise.
+New for 2022 is a 5-day Loire River Cruise aboard the Loire Princess – an 88-passenger paddle boat, cruising round trip Nantes, in addition to the current 6-day cruise.
 Some of the most popular chateaux that you are likely to visit on a Loire paddleboat cruise or barge cruise are:

 Château d’Azay-le-Rideau – built on a small island in the middle of the Indre River, the château as it is seen today was built under Francis I by Gilles Berthelot, a wealthy financier who wanted to incorporate its medieval past alongside the latest architectural styles of the Italian renaissance.
 The chateau is a French national monument and possesses all the refinement found in the French Renaissance.

-Château de Brissac, known as the tallest royal residence in France, it contains 204 rooms, monumental staircases and never-ending hallways.
+Château de Brissac, known as the tallest royal residence in France, contains 204 rooms, monumental staircases, and never-ending hallways.
 Acquired by René de Cossé in the 16th century, Château de Brissac is still owned by the Cossé-Brissac family.
-(Click here for more information on this interesting history of this family – you will need to click on the British Flag for English) Its park contains some magnificent shady spots under centuries-old trees, and the castle’s spectacular decorations and the breathtaking Belle Époque theater are definitely not to be missed!
+Its park contains some magnificent shady spots under centuries-old trees, and the castle’s spectacular decorations and the breathtaking Belle Époque theater are not to be missed!

-Loire Paddleboat CruiseIf you are looking for a laid back getaway that puts romance and history together, booking a barge cruise and going on excursions from a Loire Valley cruise is one of your best vacation options.
-The 5 day cruises start at $1400 for 2022.
-Rate includes the cruise, all meals, beverages and Wi-Fi.
-As these ships are smaller capacity, departures will sell out quickly.
+Loire Paddleboat CruiseIf you are looking for a laid-back getaway that puts romance and history together, booking a barge cruise and going on excursions from a Loire Valley cruise is one of your best vacation options.
+The 5-day cruises start at $1400 for 2022.
+The rate includes the cruise, all meals, beverages, and Wi-Fi.
+As these ships have a smaller capacity, departures will sell out quickly.
 Call now to book a great scenic river cruise.
 888-869-7907

 Siegfried’s Music Museum